letsar/state_watcher/website/src/content/docs/reference/watchers.md

   order: 4
 ---

-Watchers are the fundamental part for rebuilding your widgets when a part of your state changes.
+Watchers are the fundamental part for interacting with Flutter when a part of your state changes.

 If you just want to watch the state in a widget you can use the `WatcherBuilder` widget: